If you’re about to design your organization’s first annual report, first, take a breath.

 1. Content First, But Design Isn’t an Afterthought

 It’s tempting to jump into Canva or send a design request before you’re fully ready.
 But without structured content, design’s just dressing a moving target.
-Settle your message first—it’ll make everything else easier.
+Settle your message first, it’ll truly make everything else easier.

 Start by gathering: